 CONCLUSION: FLEXIBILITY NEEDS A SPATIAL ANCHOR

 Hybrid working is here to stay.
 For flexibility to be productive, organisations need spaces that provide orientation, enable identification and strengthen collaboration.
-Digital tools such as reservation systems or utilisation analyses can help, but social space remains crucial: interactions create a sense of belonging, provide structure and make collaboration tangible.
+Digital tools such as booking systems or utilisation analyses can help, but social space remains crucial: interactions create a sense of belonging, provide structure and make collaboration tangible.

 IBA Forum-Gastbeitrag